Swan maiden: Geography and migratory patterns

 Analysing Yakut tales about a bird maiden, ethnographer S. Ivanovich Nikolaev, in a 1982 article, argued that the motif of the bird maidens taking off their birdskins resembled the act of moulting.
 According to him, birds losing their wings while also moulting would seem to happen in the Far North, which would indicate the origin of the tale in a Northern location.

-E. A. Armstrong also reported that "several" variants of Southern European tradition have the dove-maiden in place of the swan.
+E. A. Armstrong also reported that "several" variants of the Southern European tradition have the dove-maiden in place of the swan.
 In this regard, scholarship notes that the common pigeon (rock dove)'s original geographic range seemed restricted to Asia Minor, India, North Africa, and the Southern European countries, like Greece and Italy, while the domesticated dove originated "from North Africa and Near East".

 Phylogenetic studies

 Each of them using different methods, i.e. observation of the distribution area of the Swan Maiden type or use of phylogenetic or cladistic methods to reconstruct the evolution of the tale, Gudmund Hatt, Yuri Berezkin and Julien d'Huy independently showed that this folktale would have appeared during the Paleolithic period, in the Pacific Asia, before spreading in two successive waves in America.
 In addition, Berezkin and d'Huy showed that there was no mention of migratory birds in the early versions of this tale (this motif seems to appear very late).

-According to d'Huy, such a motif would also have existed in European prehistory and would have a buffalo maiden as a heroine.
+According to d'Huy, such a motif would also have existed in European prehistory, with a buffalo maiden as the heroine.
 Indeed, this author finds the motif with four-legged animals in North America and Europe, in an area coinciding with the area of haplogroup X.